 If you’re interested in making your own watercolor wedding invites, we’ve got the tips for you.
 Follow these steps and you’ll be on your way to saving money, and feeling incredibly proud that YOU made these beauties yourself!

 How to Make Simple DIY Watercolor Wedding Stationary

 Step 1: Design the Print Part of the Invite

 There are a lot of small details (think: spacing, font, size, etc.) that make an invitation look polished and clean.
 The bad news is that when you are designing your own wedding invitations, you’ll need to make those decisions yourself.
 The good news is that the internet is full of examples to look at and use as inspiration.

-I literally designed my wedding invitations on Microsoft Publisher.
-If you are a designer, you will cringe.
-(If you are me, you know that it’s what was available and it did the job) At the end of the day, you can make something that looks pretty legit without having expertise or expensive tools.
+You can totally use a simple program like Microsoft Publisher.
+If you are a designer, you will cringe, but at the end of the day, you can make something that looks pretty legit without having expertise or expensive tools.